adamhinckley/Data-Structures/Data_Structures_Questions.md

 3. What is the runtime complexity of `get_max`?

-    O(n) because it has to iterate to find the max
+    O(log n) because it has to iterate to find the max and uses recursion

 ## Heap